JohnCoene/packer/docs/README.md

 ### Related Work

 If you enjoy packer you should explore [reactR](https://github.com/react-R/reactR) which does something very similar to packer to create React-powered widgets and inputs, as well as [vueR](https://github.com/vue-r/vueR) which brings Vue to R.

+Also see [parcel](https://parcel.john-coene.com/) to use parce.js (instead of webpack) for JavaScript with R.